chazzrobbz/policy-enforcer/README.md

 ## Iterator

-You can review allow and meta with iterator
+You can review allow and meta with iterator.

 ```go
 result, err := policy.IsAuthorized()